 Tom was a harpsichord player and maker between 1977 and 1984, and studied with Gustav Leonhardt and Louis Bagger.
 He performed throughout the US, made a variety of recordings, and built 18 harpsichords.
 In 1991, he decided that the accordion was way more fun.

 Tom graduated from Brandeis University in 1976 with a degree in music.
-When not playing music, Tom works as a web strategist at Massachusetts Institute of Technology.
+When not playing music, Tom works as a freelance web strategist in the higher education and non-profit space.